linroger/Finance-Notes-and-Marginalia/Course Notes/International Trade Banking and Capital Markets Lecture Notes.md

 From OECD (2001).
 PCGDP figures are converted from CNY toUSDusing the officlal exchange rate of 8.27\$/CNY.

 ##  China's Export Mix and Pricing
-- Examines China's export mix and [[Arbitrage Pricing of Derivatives|pricing]] relative to other regions
+- Examines China's export mix and [pricing](../Financial%20Markets/Fixed%20Income%20Securities%20Tools%20for%20Today's%20Markets/Chapter%207/Arbitrage%20Pricing%20of%20Derivatives.md) relative to other regions
 - Regarding mix, Schott finds the following:
 - Exports similar to OECD countries
 - Mix substantially more OECD-like than similarly endowed countries